ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 ideally) forged response, as desired by the DNS server.

 If the query contained the SDE EDNS option ({{client-request}}), and the DNS server returns an EDE code of "Blocked", "Filtered", "Censored", or "Blocked by Upstream DNS Server", the DNS server SHOULD include additional detail in the EXTRA-TEXT field encoded as structured and machine-readable data in accordance with the present specification, unless configured otherwise.
 If including the additional detail would cause the response to exceed the EDNS0 size {{?RFC9715}} (and thus setting TC=1), it SHOULD be omitted.
-In deployments using DNS-over-TLS, DNS-over-HTTPS, or DNS-over-QUIC, transport size limitations are unlikely to necessitate omission of structured data in the EXTRA-TEXT field.
+In deployments using DoT, DoH, or DoC, transport size limitations are unlikely to necessitate omission of structured data in the EXTRA-TEXT field.

 If the SDE option was not present in the DNS request, the DNS server MUST process the request in accordance with {{!RFC8914}} and MUST NOT assume that the client supports this specification.
 This preserves compatibility with clients and servers that implement {{!RFC8914}} but do not support this specification.